 Vibe coding prompts aren't just tricks for automation.
 They're a way to think differently about how code is written, tested, and refined.

-Platforms like Rocket.new make it even easier to apply these principles while maintaining your coding conventions and non-functional requirements.
+Rocket makes it easier to apply these principles while maintaining your coding conventions and non-functional requirements.
+You describe the problem.
+Rocket researches, recommends, and builds from that direction.

-Keep experimenting, refine your structure, and you’ll see how fast you can build faster without ever losing control of quality.
+Keep experimenting, refine your structure, and you'll see how fast you can ship without ever losing control of quality.

 Table of contents